Prada bets on men to accelerate sales growth

 | HONG KONG/MILAN

-The 101-year-old brand, the largest in a group including Miu Miu, Church's and Car Shoe, said on Wednesday it aimed to almost double menswear sales to 1.5 billion euros (1.2 billion pounds) over three to five years, and open more dedicated men's shops.
+The 101-year-old brand, the largest in a group including Miu Miu, Church's and Car Shoe, said on Wednesday it aimed to almost double menswear sales to 1.5 billion euros ($2.1 billion) over three to five years, and open more dedicated men's shops.

 Along with other store openings and an increase in production capacity, the company told analysts and investors it expected the expansion of its menswear business to help return it to double-digit sales growth by 2016.